pkelchte/h1b/README.md

 5. The employer is liable for reasonable costs of return transportation at dismissal before the end of the visa

 ### Filling in I-129 and attachments
-Do not forget to sign the following three parts of the form!
+Do not forget to sign with **BLUE INK** the following three parts of the form.
+This to readily identify the original signature.

 #### I-129